Information and entry requirements for students from Botswana

 Welcome to NTU

-Hello, my name’s Miss Annabel Mitchell and I'm the NTU Representative for Africa.
-I’m delighted you’re thinking about studying here.
-I regularly visit the region and love meeting new students and families personally to give advice and guidance.
+Hello, we’re NTU’s Team Africa (Chukwuka, Anna, Kotana and Richie) and we are your NTU Representatives!
+We’re delighted you’re thinking about studying here.
+We regularly visit the region and love meeting new students and families personally to give advice and guidance.

-My visit schedule is on the NTU in Africa webpage or you can register with us and we’ll let you know when I’m next visiting.
-If you can't meet me in person just email me your queries or we could even arrange a Skype session.
+Our visit schedule is on the NTU in Africa webpage or you can register with us and we’ll let you know when we’re next visiting.
+If you can't meet us in person just email us your queries or we could even arrange a Skype session.

 |Your qualification||You could study|